Dash Mihok: Personal life

 Mihok was named after writer Dashiell Hammett, the author of The Thin Man, The Glass Key and The Maltese Falcon.
 His Czech surname is pronounced "my"-Hawk.

-Mihok was diagnosed with Tourette syndrome at age six, and is a spokesperson and is on the board for the nonprofit Jaylen's Challenge, founded by the then 9-year old, Jaylen Arnold.
+Mihok was diagnosed with Tourette syndrome at age six, and is a spokesperson and is on the board for the nonprofit Jaylen's Challenge, founded by the then 9-year-old Jaylen Arnold.
 He is an active supporter of the Tourette Syndrome Association.
 Mihok's two older sisters both have Tourette's; it is often genetic.

 Mihok once stated that an early reason he became an actor was because he had so much experience in hiding his Tourette's.
 He said the focus required of acting allows him to mask many of his tics.
-Mihok says the biggest misconception about Tourette's Syndrome is about vocal tics, called coprolalia.
+Mihok says the biggest misconception about Tourette Syndrome is about vocal tics, called coprolalia.
 Not everyone with Tourette's does that: "Tics tend to wax and wane, not everybody's screaming obscenities all the time."
-Mihok said he took medication during high school for the Tourette's.
+Mihok said he took medication during high school to treat Tourette's.

 In 1997, Mihok met Alanis Morissette through mutual friend Leonardo DiCaprio during a trip to Cuba.
 The lyrics to the songs "So Pure" from Supposed Former Infatuation Junkie and "That Particular Time" from Under Rug Swept are about him.

 In 2009, Mihok married singer Valeria Mason.
 They have two children and live in Los Angeles.
 Mihok has said that he is a Roman Catholic.